 Get your cash where it needs to go in one to two days with no fees.

 OFX has been in the money transfer business for 17 years.
-It serves a diverse range of needs for people and businesses managing payments abroad, offering strong exchange rates and charging no transfer fees for transfers of $1,000 or more.
+It serves a diverse range of needs for people and businesses managing payments abroad, offering strong exchange rates and charging no transfer fees for transfers of $1,000 per year or more.